 Climbing a frozen waterfall with an ice pick and crampons and testing your own limits: ice climbing is attracting more and more adventure seekers.
 The Sertig side valley in Davos offers optimal conditions for this all winter long.

-Carabiners rattle, hooks clink, ice splinters trickle down.
-With one hand you hammer an ice pick into the wall above you and ram the crampon into the ice.
-Take a short break.
-Take a deep breath and carry on.
-Step by step you climb the cascades of the frozen waterfall, which shimmers in different shades of blue in the light.
-This is more or less what an ice climbing adventure in Sertig feels like.
+Carabiners rattle, pitons clang, ice chips trickle down.
+With one hand, you drive your ice axe into the wall above you and ram your crampon into the ice.
+A short break.
+Take a deep breath, then continue.
+Step by step, you climb the cascades of the frozen waterfall, shimmering in various shades of blue in the light.
+This is what an ice climbing adventure in Sertig feels like.

 For anyone who already climbs on rock: The rope handling and the process for ice climbing is similar to that used in alpine multi-pitch climbing.
 The climbing technique itself is not much different for ice climbing.
 However, additional equipment is used for ice climbing.
 These include ice screws, steep ice axes, special crampons and gloves with a good grip.
 In addition, warm gloves and a down jacket keep you warm when belaying, as you are standing in the shade for long periods.